Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof of

 More precisely, in an inductive step where we add a point $x$, we need to enforce the orientation of all the independent $k$-tuples $t=\{a_1, \ldots a_{k-1}, x\}$.
 For this, we take another $k$-tuple $t'=\{a_1, \ldots a_{k-1}, a\}$ for which $\chi(t')\neq 0$, and we devise a gadget to encode the constraint that $t$ is oriented identically, or opposite to $t'$.
 This will be done using the gadget described above that enforces that in any valid representation, for three aligned points $a, b$ and $c$, $c$ lies on the same side of $a$ as $b$.
-That gadget was defined for rank $3$ matroids and thus representations into $\mathbb{R}^2$, but readily works in higher dimensions: one should simply ensure using dependency constraints that all the points involved in the gadget lie on a common plane.
+That gadget was defined for rank $3$ matroids and thus representations into $\mathbb{R}^2$, but readily works in higher dimensions: one must simply ensure using dependency constraints that all the points involved in the gadget lie on a common plane.
 The hyperplane at infinity will intersect this common plane in a line, which takes the role of the line at infinity in the gadgets.

 Now, we proceed as in the rank $3$ case: considering the hyperplane $P$ generated by $\{a_1, \ldots a_{k-1}\}$, we first define a point $a'$ that lies on the same side as $a$ on the line $\ell(a_1,a)$.
-Then we can enforce that $a'$ is on the same side of $P$ as $x$ by introducing the point $d$ at the intersection of $P$ and the line going through $a'$ and $x$.
+We introduce the point $d$ at the intersection of $P$ and the line going through $a'$ and $x$.
 Then we enforce that $x$ is on the same side of $d$ as $a'$.
 In order to enforce that $a'$ and $x$ are on opposite sides of $P$, we instead enforce that $x$ and $a'$ are on opposite sides of $d$.
 Finally, we observe that all the helper points that we have introduced are free, where the notion of freedom is generalized to also disallow $k$-dimensional dependencies: once again this follows from the fact that all the helper points that we introduce have some wiggle room to be perturbed.
 The rest of the proof proceeds identically to the rank-$3$ case.